TheEpicHamster/certify-docs/docs/http-validation.md

         </authorization>
     </system.web>
   ```
-  In addition you may need to modify the web.config of the parent web application to allow access to the `/.well-known/acme-challenge` folder:
+  Additionally, you may need to modify the web.config of the parent web application to allow access to the `/.well-known/acme-challenge` folder:

   ```xml
   <configuration>